pruett/ruby-patterns/README.md

 - [Template Method Pattern](/patterns/template.md)

-##### Disclaimer: This repo has no affiliations or relation with the book, its author, or any of its publishing channels
+##### Disclaimer: This repo represents no affiliation with the book, its author, or any of its publishing channels